treycg13/treycg13/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/treycg13/treycg13/blob/master/diagrams/diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+---
+- name: installing and launching filebeat
+  hosts: webservers
+  become: yes
+  tasks:

+  - name: download filebeat deb
+    command: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb

+  - name: install filebeat deb
+    command: dpkg -i filebeat-7.6.1-amd64.deb

+  - name: drop in filebeat.yml
+    copy:
+      src: /etc/ansible/filebeat-config.yml
+      dest: /etc/filebeat/filebeat.yml

+  - name: enable and configure system module
+    command: filebeat modules enable system

+  - name: setup filebeat
+    command: filebeat setup

+  - name: start filebeat service
+    command: service filebeat start

+  - name: enable service filebeat on boot
+    systemd:
+      name: filebeat
+      enabled: yes

 This document contains the following details:
 - Description of the Topologu